sysdiglabs/secure-inline-scan-examples/README.md

 * [sysdiglabs.github.io/secure-inline-scan-examples](https://sysdiglabs.github.io/secure-inline-scan-examples)

 It is not a comprehensive catalog of _examples_ for all integrations available, but a live document where we continually publish more information as we see users need it.
-We do try to keep a list of links to all integrations and toher related websites that you may find useful.
+We do try to keep a list of links to all integrations and other related websites that you may find useful.

 ## Issues and pull requests

 If you find a related topic lacks enough information, or some problem with any of the existing examples, please file a issue in this repository.
-Pull requests to ammend any existing information or examples are also welcomed.
+Pull requests to amend any existing information or examples are also welcomed.

 ## More information